carbon-language/carbon-lang/clang/docs/ClangCommandLineReference.rst

 .. option:: -ftime-report=<arg>
 .. program:: clang

-(For new pass manager) "per-pass": one report for each pass; "per-pass-run": one report for each pass invocation
+(For new pass manager) 'per-pass': one report for each pass; 'per-pass-run': one report for each pass invocation. <arg> must be 'per-pass' or 'per-pass-run'.

 .. option:: -ftime-trace